 Western Australia Local Government Association (WALGA) is the representative for member Local Governments on the Committee for Animal Welfare in Emergencies (CAWE) and may be the initial Local Government representative on the Animal Welfare Emergency Group (AWEG) if formed.

-Department of Primary Industries and Regional Development (DPIRD) has the role and responsibility for coordinating animal welfare services in emergencies.
-In an emergency, when the capability of the owner or carer and any local arrangements are no longer sufficient or effective then DPIRD is responsible for coordinating the provision of animal welfare services to support the owner or carer or local arrangements for animal categories of livestock, horses and companion animals.
+Department of Primary Industries and Regional Development (DPIRD) has the role and responsibility for coordinating animal welfare services in emergencies following the activation of the State Support Plan – Animal Welfare in Emergencies (SSP-.AWiE) In an emergency, when the capability of the owner or carer and any local arrangements are no longer sufficient or effective then the SSP-AWiE can be activated.
+DPIRD will become responsible for coordinating the provision of animal welfare services to support the owner or carer or local arrangements for animals.

-Department of Biodiversity, Conservations and Attractions (DBCA) is responsible for coordinating the provision of animal welfare services for wildlife.
+Department of Biodiversity, Conservations and Attractions (DBCA) is responsible for advising the owner or carer of wildlife and wildlife parks, on coordinating the provision of animal welfare services to wildlife under their control.

-Local Animal Welfare Team will form when the plan is activated by the emergency Incident Support Group (ISG) during emergencies.
+Local Animal Welfare Team (AWT) will form when the plan is activated by the emergency Incident Support Group (ISG) during emergencies.

 2.0 Scope and Risk Profile